laixintao/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_int

-``help``: set the maximum time (in seconds) we wait for workers and other processes to die during reload/shutdown
+``help``: 设置the maximum time (in seconds) we wait for workers and other processes to die during reload/shutdown